 At Shamblehurst, we use Letters and Sounds to teach phonics.
 Letters and Sounds is split into six phases.
 Progression of Letters and Sounds within our school is set out below.
-Children in Key Stage One have daily phonics teaching.
-As children move into Year 2, there is an increased emphasis on spelling words correctly rather than phonetically.

 Phase One Covers important reading skills that children need throughout their journey when learning to read and write e.g. rhythm and rhyme, articulation, listening, oral blending and segmenting.
-Ongoing Phase Two Teaching an initial 19 letter of the alphabet with a clear focus on blending and segmenting to read and spell simple words.
-Year R Phase Three Children will be taught the remaining letters of the alphabet as will as simple digraphs.
+Phase Two Teaching the initial 19 letter of the alphabet with a clear focus on blending and segmenting to read and spell simple words.
+Year R Phase Three Children will be taught the remaining letters of the alphabet as well as simple digraphs.
 Year R Phase Four Children will learn to blend and segment longer words for both reading and spelling.
 Year R Phase Five Children will learn alternative graphemes (spellings) for the same phonemes (sound) e.g. ai (as in rain) and ay (as in day).
 Year 1 Phase Six During this phase, children focus on correct spelling.
 Year 2